- What is Nesting Instinct in Pregnancy?

 - Never climb ladders for any reason, whether it is to dust your old painting or to hang a calendar.

-- Do not overexert yourself with the chores- always be hydrated and take regular breaks.
+- Do not overexert yourself with the chores.
+Stay hydrated and take regular breaks.

-- If you find yourself attacked by anxiety and losing sleep over minor things, be sure to talk to a doctor regarding those problems.
+- If you experience anxiety and are losing sleep over minor things, be sure to talk to a doctor regarding those problems.

 Nesting is beneficial in most ways, as it gives you the energy and the motivation to make those last-minute arrangements to welcome your child into the world.
-All that matters is the things you do with the adrenaline rush you get- you can get a lot of arrangements done in the short period.
-However, if you feel that things are getting out of hand with all the fretting, make sure to pay a visit to the doctor.
+However, if you feel that things are getting out of hand with all the fretting, make sure to visit your doctor.

 Also Read: Third Trimester Pregnancy Checklist